-Graduate Student Researchers (GSRs) qualify for full fee and tuition remission if they meet the following criteria: a) they are appointed for at least 35% (all GSR appointments combined) over the three months of the quarter, or who work at least 140 hours during the 10 weeks of instruction, b) have appointments that begin within the first three weeks of the quarter.
+Graduate Student Researchers (GSRs) qualify for full fee and tuition remission if they meet the following criteria: a) they are appointed for at least 25% (all GSR appointments combined) over the three months of the quarter, or who work at least 140 hours during the 10 weeks of instruction, b) have appointments that begin within the first three weeks of the quarter. c) Are enrolled for at leats 8 units for the quarter.
 Full fee and tuition remission includes the payment of tuition, health insurance for all eligible students, non-resident tuition supplement for international students, and non-resident tuition supplement for domestic students during their first year only.
-Please refer to the following website for fee structure tables illustrating fee remissions: